Bacon

 The ‘Six Days Work’ refers to the Six Days of Creation as given in Genesis, chapter 1, the first book of the Holy Bible and Hebrew Torah.
 Bacon’s Great Instauration is designed according to the wisdom underlying the figurative wording of Genesis.

-Bacon was a Hermeticist and Christian Cabalist,3 who was fluent in Ancient Hebrew as well as other classical and modern languages.
+Bacon was a Hermeticist and Christian Cabalist,3 who was fluent in ancient Hebrew as well as other classical and modern languages.
 One of the ancient Kabbalistic maxims is that some things should be revealed and some things should be hidden, so that to find the truth we have to make the effort to search for it.

 This treasure hunt is allegorised in the Bible as a game of hide and seek,4 wherein God hides the truth in order that man should seek to find it, and in Freemasonry as the search for the Lost Word.
 The absolute importance of this to Bacon is made clear in his writings, wherein he says that the glory of man is to play God's game of hide and seek,5 and to imitate God as we are made in God's image.6